Winter Preparation • UK

 Winter FAQs

-What’s the safest Varroa schedule around winter?
+What’s a simple varroa schedule around winter?